diegargon/trackerm/README.md

 is in a very very early stage.
 Warning: Fast coding (the bulk was done in 3 days) have to polish alot/rewrite alot and came without any security, and will remain like this until i have a working code with basic features.
-If you install expect errors.
+If you install expect still far for finish app with errors.

 ## LEGAL